 “It was a hard decision to make to join the show.
 Not because of the material or anything.
 But I’m part of the Asian community.
 I’m Asian.
 I’m an actor.
 If anyone understands the conversation, it’s me.
 I’ve lived and breathed it.”

-But Henwick is sure that the time will come when there will be more Asians and Asian Americans getting more lead roles and coming to the forefront.
+But the Iron Fist star is sure that the time will come when there will be more Asians and Asian Americans getting more lead roles and coming to the forefront.

 “I would love to see an Asian American superhero.
 And I think it’s going to happen.
 There’s something about fantasy and sci-fi that seems more welcoming of different ethnicities.
 It means that I’ve been presented with a lot of really cool opportunities.”

-So what drew Henwick to the role of Colleen Wing?
+So what drew Henwick to the role of Colleen Wing in Iron Fist?

 “When I came on to Iron Fist, it was really Colleen Wing that sold it for me.
 I thought it was a good opportunity to see a really strong female Asian American. he’s not a superhero; she’s just an ordinary person who has the guts to fight people with superpowers.
 Which I think is amazing!”